 When browned, pour chicken stock in slow cooker and place ribs on top.

-Pour barbeque sauce over ribs making sure all sides are coated.
+Pour barbecue sauce over ribs making sure all sides are coated.

 Turn slow cooker to high and cook for 4 hours.